moehrenzahn/worktimer/README.md

 ## Syncronization (experimental)

-To sync your work times between machines, you will need a Git repository to store your json file and add it's path to your config file.
+To sync your work times between machines, you will need a Git repository to store your yaml file and add it's path to your config file.
 If there is a problem with the repository, WorkTimer will output the Git info to the console.

 When using automatic synching, don't start a session on two machines in parallel; and please have a backup in case anything bad happens.